 - By registering for the Show, you authorize the National Restaurant Show to charge your credit card account the applicable fees for the registrations processed during this online session.
 Registered attendees are required to submit their cancellation and/or refund request to the National Restaurant Show customer service department at email@example.com by April 1, 2024.
 After this time, no refunds will be issued regardless of the reason; sickness, travel, visa, etc.

 "Suit casing" refers to the practice of attending a trade show but “working the aisles” with or without a suitcase or briefcase, soliciting business from other attendees and exhibitors.
 For the good of the Show and the exhibitors supporting the Show, the only legitimate place to conduct business during Show hours is within a contracted exhibit space on the Show floor.
 Exhibiting companies are encouraged to protect their investment and report any violations to Show Management.

-Attendees observed soliciting business in the aisles or other public spaces, or in another company’s booth, will be ejected from the Show and may be banned from future events at the National Restaurant Association Show's sole discretion.
+Attendees observed soliciting business in the aisles or other public spaces, or in another company’s booth, will be ejected from the Show and may be banned from future events at the National Restaurant Show's sole discretion.

 Photography is not permitted in the exhibit hall without prior approval from the exhibitor and any images to be used for print, social media, broadcast or any type of reproduction media must be approved by Show Management prior to being taken.
 No video or photography is approved for resale purposes.